 Change P130L59 as follows:

-A beamformer that sets the Feedback Type subfield of a STA Info field to 1 shall set the Nc Index subfield of the same STA Info field to a value equal or less than the maximum number of supported spatial streams according to the corresponding beamformee's Rx MCS map in the VHT Supported MCS set field, or the maximum number of supported spatial streams according to the Rx Nss field value in the VHT Operation Mode field of the most recently received VHT Operating Mode Notification frame from the corresponding beamformee, whichever smaller.
+A beamformer that sets the Feedback Type subfield of a STA Info field to 1 shall set the Nc Index subfield of the same STA Info field to a value equal or less than the minimum of the following:

+The maximum number of supported spatial streams according to the corresponding beamformee's Rx MCS map in the VHT Supported MCS set field.

+The maximum number of supported spatial streams according to the Rx Nss field value in the VHT Operation Mode field of the most recently received VHT Operating Mode Notification frame with the Rx Nss Type subfield equal to 0 from the corresponding beamformee.

 10.38.5 VHT STA notification of operating mode changes